ss-web/ss-web/README.md

 ### Hi there 👋

-Recently I made the demo version of project [Like-List](https://like-list.com), it's comfortable place for keeps bookmarks.
+Recently I made the demo version of project [Like-List](https://like-list.com), it will be comfortable place for keeps bookmarks.

 The best projects I keep in private branch.
 On github I public only test projects or examples.